thavlik/machine-learning-portfolio/README.md

 # thavlik ML portfolio
 This is a repository of my personal deep learning projects.

-This repository was designed to showcase well-designed project structure.
-Configurations are defined in yaml files, which can be composed via the `include` directive to conveniently form derivative experiments with minimal boilerplate.
-An experiment can be run by passing the path to the input yaml as the `--config` flag to `src/main.py`:

-`python3 src/main.py --config experiments/mnist/vae/fid.yaml`

-**Note: the script assumes the current working directory is the root of this repository**.
-By convention, all file and directory paths in yaml files are given relative to the repo root.

 ## Supervised Experiments
 These experiments make use of ground truth provided with the data.
 Ground truth for medical data typically constitutes the judgment of one or more attending physicians.